What's covered in this guide?:

 Under the Deductions section, add a Salary Sacrifice or Pension Salary Sacrifice item

-Gross Pay is reduced by the salary sacrifice amount
+Gross Pay is reduced by the sacrifice amount

-The deduction is clearly listed in the Deductions section, showing:
+The deduction appears in the Deductions section, showing:

 The name of the deduction